aesirxio/dam-app/README.md

 Common props you may want to specify include:

-- `modalClassname` - apply a className to modal
-- `contentClassName` - apply a className to modal content
-- `bodyClassName` - apply a className to modal body
-- `dialogClassName` - apply a className to modal dialog
-- `show` - show the modal when it true
-- `onHide` - subscribe to hide event
-- `onShow` - subscribe to show event
+- `onSelect` - subscribe to select event